 On leaving behind a written or recorded legacy of your life--something to help people remember you.

 Since DYING was first published, I have written several books, including a history of the NIH Clinical Center, perhaps the largest, most important research hospital in the world.
 I've combined an interest in medical and health care writing with an interest in helping people write their life (or organizational) stories.
-Right now I am doing research and interviews for a history of the department of psychiatry at the University of Maryland School of Medicine.
+My histories (based on interviews, not documents) include a history of the department of psychiatry at the University of Maryland School of Medicine.
 Eventually I will get back to writing a collection of patient stories -- of medical mysteries, from the viewpoint of the patients and their families.